paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-31-designing_systems_part_2.markdown

 If multiple people suggest the same name for a component, this will likely be a good name for it.
 If not, the discussion that follows should prove just as fruitful.

-Once you've decided what things are called, make sure you record these decisions down somewhere, too.
+Once you've decided what things are called, make sure these decisions are recorded.
 When I joined the [Guardian][12], my colleagues would talked about *pixies* and *super-pixies*, *bentos* and *mini-bentos,* and other odd names which gave no hint to their meaning (it turns out these were container types used on the homepage).
-While arriving at esoteric names like this can be fun and build camaraderie within a team, they can inadvertently exclude members who joined after they were coined.
+While arriving at esoteric names like this can be fun and build camaraderie within a team, they inadvertently exclude those who joined after they were coined.
 It's for this reason that I recommend [deferring to obvious and descriptive terms][13] whenever possible.

 ### Building systems through collaboration
-The idea of working together build a shared understanding brings to mind Mark Boulton's observation that the best [design systems adopt Postel's Law][14], such that:
+The idea of working together to build a shared understanding brings to mind Mark Boulton's observation that the best [design systems will adopt Postel's Law][14], such that:

 > being liberal in accepting things into the system, and being liberal about how you go about that, ensures you don't police the system.
 You collaborate on it.